 - 4 slices thick-cut bacon, cut into 1/4-inch pieces

 - 1 large onion, diced

 - 2 tablespoons all-purpose flour

-- 4 (6.5-ounce) cans minced clams, drain and reserve clam juice
+- 4 cans (6.5-ounces each) minced clams, drain and reserve clam juice

 - 1 cup water